mle-infrastructure/mle-toolbox/README.md

 Much of the `mle-toolbox` design has been inspired by discussions with [Jonathan Frankle](http://www.jfrankle.com/) and [Nandan Rao](https://twitter.com/nandanrao) about the quest for empirically sound and supported claims in Machine Learning.
 Finally, parts of the `mle <subcommands>` were inspired by Tudor Berariu's [Liftoff package](https://github.com/tudor-berariu/liftoff) and parts of the philosophy by wanting to provide a light-weight version of IDISA's [sacred package](https://github.com/IDSIA/sacred).

-## Notes, Development & Questions :question:
+## Notes, Development & Questions ❓

-- If you find a bug or want a new feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:
+- If you find a bug or want a new feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue 🤗
 - You can check out the history of release modifications in [`CHANGELOG.md`](https://github.com/RobertTLange/mle-toolbox/blob/main/CHANGELOG.md) (*added, changed, fixed*).
 - You can find a set of open milestones in [`CONTRIBUTING.md`](https://github.com/RobertTLange/mle-toolbox/blob/main/CONTRIBUTING.md).